Slovene language: Regulation

 Standard Slovene spelling and grammar are defined by the Orthographic Committee and the Fran Ramovš Institute of the Slovene Language, which are both part of the Slovenian Academy of Sciences and Arts (Slovenska akademija znanosti in umetnosti, SAZU).
 The newest reference book of standard Slovene spelling (and to some extent also grammar) is the Slovenski pravopis (SP2001; Slovene Normative Guide).
 The latest printed edition was published in 2001 (reprinted in 2003 with some corrections) and contains more than 130,000 dictionary entries.
 In 2003, an electronic version was published.

 The official dictionary of modern Slovene, which was also prepared by SAZU, is Slovar slovenskega knjižnega jezika (SSKJ; Standard Slovene Dictionary).
 It was published in five volumes by Državna Založba Slovenije between 1970 and 1991 and contains more than 100,000 entries and subentries with accentuation, part-of-speech labels, common collocations, and various qualifiers.
 In the 1990s, an electronic version of the dictionary was published and is available online.

 The SAZU considers SP2001 to be the normative source on Slovene.
 When dictionary entries in SP2001 and SSKJ differ, the SP2001 entry takes precedence.
 SP2001 is called a Spelling Dictionary by the European Network of e-Lexicography.

 Sample text

-Article 1 of the Universal Declaration of Human Rights in Slovene.
+Article 1 of the Universal Declaration of Human Rights in Slovene and English.

-Vsi ljudje se rodijo svobodni ter imajo enako dostojanstvo in pravice.
+Slovene: Vsi ljudje se rodijo svobodni ter imajo enako dostojanstvo in pravice.
 Dana sta jim razum in vest, in bi morali drug z drugim ravnati v duhu bratstva.

-Article 1 of the Universal Declaration of Human Rights in English:

-All human beings are born free and equal in dignity and rights.
+English: All human beings are born free and equal in dignity and rights.
 They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.